cloro-dev/chatgpt-scraper/README.md

 ## JSON output structure

-The structured ChatGPT scraper output includes fields such as `id`, `url`, `result.model`, `result.response`, and more.
-The table below breaks down the elements returned, along with descriptions and data types.
+The structured ChatGPT scraper output includes fields such as `id`, `url`, `result.model`, `result.text`, and more.
+The tables below break down the elements returned, along with descriptions and data types.

 **Note:** The number of items and fields may vary depending on the submitted prompt and whether shopping cards are available in the response.

+### Main response fields

 | Field | Description | Type |
 |-------|-------------|------|